 The fact that in no tradition does Inanna have a permanent male spouse is closely linked to her role as the goddess of sexual love.
 Even Dumuzi, who is often described as her `lover', has a very ambiguous relationship with her and she is ultimately responsible for his death.
 (108)

 The fact that the Sumerians could conceive of such a goddess speaks to their cultural value and understanding of femininity.
-In Sumerian culture women were regarded as equals and even a cursory survey of their pantheon shows a number of significant female deities such as Gula, Ninhursag, Nisaba, and Ninkasi, among many others.
+In Sumerian culture, women were highly regarded and even a cursory survey of their pantheon shows a number of significant female deities such as Gula, Ninhursag, Nisaba, Nanshe, and Ninkasi, among many others.
 In time, however, these goddesses lost status to male deities.

-Under the reign of the Amorite king Hammurabi of Babylon (r.
-1792-1750 BCE) goddesses were increasingly replaced by gods.
+Under the reign of the Amorite king Hammurabi of Babylon, goddesses were increasingly replaced by gods.
 Inanna kept her position and prestige through her adoption by the Assyrian and Neo-Assyrian empire as Ishtar, goddess of war and sex, but many others did not fare so well.
 Nisaba, formerly the scribe of the gods and patroness of the written word, was assimilated into the god Nabu under Hammurabi's reign and this was the fate of many others.

 Inanna endured, however, because she was so accessible and recognizable.
 Women and men both could relate to this goddess and it was no coincidence that both sexes served her as priests, temple servants, and sacred prostitutes.
 Inanna made people want to serve her because of who she was, not what she had to offer, and her devotees remained faithful to her long after worship in her temples had ceased.
-She was closely associated with the morning and evening star and, even the present day, she continues to be - even if few remember her name.
+She was closely associated with the morning and evening star and, even the present day, she continues to be through her link with Venus - even if few remember her by her Sumerian name.